Gerbar510575/Gerbar510575.github.io/_posts/2024-03-03-segment the carotid artery.md

 2. Skip Connections

-To recover fine-grained details lost during downsampling, FCN uses skip connections.
+To recover fine-grained details lost during downsampling, Unet uses skip connections.
 These connections combine feature maps from early layers with those from later layers, aiding in the reconstruction of high-resolution information.

 3. Upsampling